 Nothing gives the brain an uncomfortable itch like a buffering video on the iPad.
 I have found myself finally tackling my “To Read” list with great speed.
 There is no buffering in flipping a page (thank goodness!)

 When I rest, I actually rest now

 Gone are the days when the laptop is on “sleep mode” right beside my pillow.
 Who was I deceiving?
 Because I hardly bring work home anymore, I do take quality time off at night to rest.
 In the early morning, a bull has got nothing on the energy that bounces off me as I get back to work.

-Have you ever had to be without Wi-Fi?
-Please what’s your story – woes & benefits alike.
+Have you ever had to live without Wi-Fi?

 Feature Photo: Model: Agnes |Kosol Photography – used with permission.